Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Conclusion

 \section{Conclusion}

-This paper has investigated the fundamental origins of ill-conditioning in CSI-based EM material reconstruction in ISAC systems.
-From an operator-centric viewpoint, we reveal a spectral dichotomy in the resulting ISAC scattering operator: background-related columns are highly coherent and drive near rank deficiency, whereas scatterer-related columns are comparatively weakly correlated and govern the effective rank.
-These findings provide a physics-grounded justification for ROI-restricted inversion as a principled way to stabilize the inverse problem.
-To quantify the benefit of subspace restriction, we derive analytical bounds on the condition-number reduction and establish the associated tightening of the CRLB.
-Guided by these insights, we implement an ROI-constrained QP framework with LSM-based ROI initialization.
-Full-wave FDTD simulations validate that the gains in robustness and reconstruction accuracy stem from the identified operator structure—rather than from heuristic algorithmic tuning.
-Overall, this work lays a theoretical foundation for material-aware digital twins enabled by future ISAC networks.
+This paper investigated the origins of ill-conditioning in \ac{CSI}-based electromagnetic material reconstruction for \ac{ISAC} systems.
+From an operator-centric viewpoint, we identified a structural dichotomy in the \ac{CSI}-induced \ac{ISAC} scattering operator: background-related columns are highly coherent and dominate the near-rank deficiency, whereas scatterer-related columns are comparatively weakly correlated and determine the effective rank.
+This observation provides a theoretical rationale for \ac{ROI}-restricted inversion as a principled means of stabilizing the inverse problem.
+We further derived analytical condition-number bounds that connect the \ac{ROI} size, effective coherence, and conditioning improvement, thereby quantifying the benefit of subspace restriction.
+The proposed analysis not only explains the ill-conditioning inherent in \ac{CSI}-driven material reconstruction but also provides practically relevant theoretical guidance for designing improved algorithms that infer environmental scattering information from communication-native data.
+In future environment-aware \ac{ISAC} systems, this framework may support applications such as channel prediction, radio-environment mapping, and wireless digital-twin construction.

 \appendices